-is mostly prepared from wood pulp and has many
+is mostly prepared from wood pulp and has many uses such as an anticakeing

-agent, thickener, and gelling agent.
+agent.
 These however are generally subsidiary to its most important

 use of holding on to water.
 Cellulose can give improved volume and texture

 particularly as a fat replacer in sauces and dressings but its insolubility

 means that all products will be cloudy.

 is found in drug preparations (tablets)

 and its derivatives E460-466 are used as glazing agents, disintegrants

 and slow release agents.